webcracy/motion-sparkle/README.md

 In a nutshell, when users click "Check for updates..." in an app, Sparkle checks for available updates against an XML file that you post somewhere on the web.
 That XML file contains information about your new release, such as the version number, the URL of the package and its digital signature.
 If there's a newer version available than the one that is currently running, it'll ask for permission to retrieve the package and replace the current app with the new release.

-While it's easy to use Sparkle with RubyMotion without `motion-sparkle`, it's even easier if you use it.
+While it's easy to use Sparkle with RubyMotion without `motion-sparkle-sandbox`, it's even easier if you use it.
 The gem takes care of the Sparkle framework integration, simplifies its configuration and then automates the preparation of a release, creating the ZIP, XML and release notes HTML file for you.

 After building your app for release and running `rake sparkle:package`, all you need to do is upload 3 files to the URL you specify in the `Rakefile` and your users will be able to get the new release.

 ## Compatibility

-### Mac OS X 10.7 and above
+### Mac OS X 10.10 and above

-  * Use the latest version of **motion-sparkle**
+  * Use the latest version of **motion-sparkle-sandbox**
   * You will need RubyMotion version 2.38 or above for Yosemite compatibility
-  * Sparkle only supports Mac OS X 10.7 (Lion) up to Mac OS X 10.10 Yosemite
+  * Sparkle only supports Mac OS X 10.10 Yosemite and above

-### For legacy compatibility

-  * Use version 0.0.5 of **motion-sparkle**
-  * Should work with Mac OS X 10.6 (Snow Leopard) up until 10.9 (Mavericks)

 ## Installation